sk8997/LoanBot/README.md

 ## Features

 - Interactive chat interface to guide the user through the loan application process
-- Custumized interest rate on a loan
+- Custom interest rate on a loan
 - MySQL database for storing user information and loan recommendations
 - Configurable sensitivity to default risk
 - User-friendly and intuitive design